 We test our soil at least once per season, changing our tillage to fit the needs of the season and applying mineral supplements, manures, and our very own compost (and compost tea!) to return nutrition and structure to the soil.
 We cover-crop extensively–in lanes and between rows, and whenever possible, between crop plantings.

-We are a team at Green Wagon Farm—with a crew that varies from three or four in the off-season to ten at the season’s height.
+We are a team at Green Wagon Farm—with a crew that varies from three or four in the cold season to ten at the season’s height.
 We relish our time working and celebrating together as we study and experiment with ways to better serve our land and our community.

 Photographs from top: Chelsea M. Blair, Heather Anderson, Micah Sienkowski, & Mike Rice.